taesunny/json-schema-dereferencing-tool/README.md

     mkdir data
     ```

-- step2: copy your target json files having $ref references into the './data/' directory.
+- step2: copy your target json files having $ref references and all referenced files into the './data/' directory.

 - step3: add file lists to dereference into target-files.txt